Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Discussion

 \subsection{Limitations}

-\textbf{Threat Model.} The framework addresses two failure modes: (1) audit replay failure---inability to reproduce a decision under examination; (2) evidence fabrication---decisions based on hallucinated rather than retrieved facts.
+\paragraph{Threat Model Scope.} The framework addresses two failure modes: (1) audit replay failure---inability to reproduce a decision under examination; (2) evidence fabrication---decisions based on hallucinated rather than retrieved facts.
 Explicitly not addressed: ultimate correctness (a deterministic wrong answer is still wrong), fairness beyond evidence alignment, or adversarial robustness.

-\textbf{Scope.} The evaluation focuses on enterprise financial tasks with tool-using agents.
-No claim is made about universal drift properties across all LLM applications; determinism characteristics may differ for other domains, task types, or agent architectures.
-Our evaluation covers the architectures tested but may not generalize to other model families or quantizations.
-We prioritized open-source models for transparency, but this may not fully represent closed-source model behavior.
+We make no claims about adversarial settings where inputs are crafted to induce inconsistency.

-\textbf{Statistical Power.} Determinism is evaluated over 8--24 runs per configuration.
+\paragraph{Statistical Power.} Determinism is evaluated over 3--8 runs per configuration.
 Rare drift events (occurring $<$5\% of runs) may be underestimated.
-With $n=16$, we achieve 80\% power to detect differences $\geq$30\% at $\alpha=0.05$, which is sufficient for detecting severe instability but may miss subtle variations.
+With $n=21$ model-benchmark configurations, the study is underpowered to detect moderate correlations (post-hoc power: 7.7\% at $\alpha=0.05$); 80\% power would require $n \geq 611$ configurations.
+The null correlation finding ($r = -0.11$) should therefore be interpreted as ``no evidence of a relationship'' rather than ``evidence of no relationship.''